This document provides information about setting up Kubeflow in various environments.

 If you plan to deploy Kubeflow on an existing Kubernetes cluster, review these Kubernetes system requirements.

 There are various ways to install Kubeflow.
-Choose one of the following options to suit your environment (desktop or server, existing Kubernetes cluster or public cloud):
+Choose one of the following options to suit your environment (public cloud, existing Kubernetes cluster, or a single-node cluster which you can use on a desktop or server or in the cloud).

 - To use Kubeflow on Google Cloud Platform (GCP) and Kubernetes Engine (GKE), follow the GCP deployment guide.